On minimal codes arising from projective embeddings of point-line geometries: Preliminaries

 The notion of \emph{strong blocking set} has been introduced in~\cite{DGMP2011}.

-\begin{definition} A set $X$ of points of $\PG(n,q)$ is a \emph{strong blocking set (with respect to hyperplanes)} or a \emph{cutting set with respect to hyperplanes} if it meets each hyperplane in a spanning set. \end{definition}
+\begin{definition} A set $X$ of points of $\PG(n,q)$ is a \emph{cutting blocking set (with respect to hyperplanes)} or a \emph{strong cutting set with respect to hyperplanes} if it meets each hyperplane in a spanning set. \end{definition}

-Recently, several bounds on the minimal size of a strong blocking set and also some constructions of small minimal blocking sets with respect to hyperplanes have been determined (see e.g. \cite{Alfarano2022, Alon2024, Bishnoi2024,Scotti2024}).
+Recently, several bounds on the minimal size of cutting blocking sets and also some constructions of small minimal blocking sets with respect to hyperplanes have been found (see e.g. \cite{Alfarano2022, Alon2024, Bishnoi2024,Scotti2024}).